 3.3.3 Step 3: Clustering Analysis

 One method that will be used to analyze the data is clustering.
-By testing out different parameters and combinations of parameters
+By testing out different parameters and combinations of parameters.

-3.3.3.1 Looking at Clustering Methods
+3.3.3.1 Background on Clustering Methods

 Before running different clustering algorithms on the dataset, discussing and identifying the best clustering methods for our dataset will improve the quality of our analysis.
 This section discusses various clustering methods and what makes them good or bad candidates for our dataset.

-DBSCAN – Density-based clustering is powerful for clusters of odd shapes and weak with clusters of differing densities.
+DBSCAN (ref) – Density-based clustering is powerful for clusters of odd shapes and weak with clusters of differing densities.
 In addition, DBSCAN does not require a number of clusters as an input and handles noise better than many other clustering methods.
 With the complexities of our dataset, this method could be useful in identifying whether we have oddly-shaped clusters hidden in our data.
 The best approach for this dataset would be to use our set of parameters mentioned in section 3.3.2 to see if we can find clusters that other algorithms did not pick up on.
 If these clusters are found, the disasters in that cluster will be further investigated to learn about the cluster and whether this can be used for simple predictions.

-Hierarchical – Hierarchical clustering can be very useful when someone does not have a number of clusters in mind for their dataset and wants to learn about the groupings that could exist in their dataset.
+Hierarchical clustering (ref) – Hierarchical clustering can be very useful when someone does not have a number of clusters in mind for their dataset and wants to learn about the groupings that could exist in their dataset.
 Experimenting with hierarchical clustering would be useful for identifying different numbers of clusters to use for methods that require a number of clusters as an input.

-K-means – K-means clustering divides the data into k clusters and takes in k as an input.
+K-means clustering (ref) – K-means clustering divides the data into k clusters and takes in k as an input.
 K-means clustering is a useful and fairly simple clustering method, though it is highly vulnerable to outliers, so the outliers in the dataset will need to be taken into account and handled for this method to be reliable.

-Fuzzy Clustering – Fuzzy clustering allow for a data point to have varying degrees of membership to a cluster, which makes it more effective when it comes to datasets that have overlapping clusters.
+Fuzzy Clustering (ref) – Fuzzy clustering allow for a data point to have varying degrees of membership to a cluster, which makes it more effective when it comes to datasets that have overlapping clusters.
 This method is similar to k-means, but will allow for data points to be included in multiple clusters rather than limiting them to only one.

-Model-Based Clustering – Model-based clustering works off of the assumption that the data were created by a model and attempts to recreate that model.
+Model-Based Clustering (ref) – Model-based clustering works off of the assumption that the data were created by a model and attempts to recreate that model.
 This is a broad group of different clustering methods, and there is even a library in R called Mclust that exists to help identify the best model for a dataset.
 This method would be useful in essentially having the computer try to create a model that could potentially allow for simple prediction such as whether a given disaster A increases or decreases the likelihood of a protest within x kilometers and between dates y and z.
 This group of methods would be very useful as the ability for a program to perform predictions on our data would support the possibility of a relationship between disasters and protest events.

 4. Results